microsoft/teams-ai/python/README.md

-# Teams AI
+# Teams SDK

-SDK focused on building AI based applications for Microsoft Teams.
+A set of libraries that make it easy to build bots for Microsoft Teams.

 ## Development